JohnMunsch/guten-parser/README.md

 This was written explicitly to get the job done - since most of my other code is being written in `node.js`/`javascript` it made sense to stay consistent and write the parser in it as well.

+As with nearly all node projects `CD` in to the direcory and run `npm install`

 ## Folder structure
 **The directory parser expects two files, in a directory mapped out like this:**